dodziraynard/graphics-articles/24-12-2025-webgl-for-technical-communication-videos/index.md

 WebGL operates through a **shader-based rendering pipeline**.
 We interact with WebGL through the rendering context of an HTML canvas element.
 At the core of WebGL are **shaders**, programs that run directly on your GPU.

-There are two essential types of shaders in WebGL:
+There are two types of shaders in WebGL:

 1. **Vertex Shader**: Defines the geometry of your shape by processing each vertex.
 This shader runs once for every vertex in your shape, determining its position in space.